 Frequently Asked Questions

 Yes.
 Since July 2024, Turnitin has a dedicated AI paraphrasing detection feature that specifically targets tools like Quillbot.
-It uses separate visual highlighting: red for AI-generated text and yellow for AI-paraphrased text.
-Independent testing shows Turnitin detects 64% to 99% of Quillbot-paraphrased content depending on the mode and original text.
+It uses separate visual highlighting: red for AI-generated text and yellow for AI-paraphrased text, and in August 2025 it added a further layer for AI humanizer and bypasser tools.
+Independent testing consistently flags Quillbot-paraphrased AI content, often at high AI scores across modes, and Turnitin's own chief product officer has put its overall catch rate at roughly 85%.

 No, Quillbot does not reliably fool Turnitin in 2026.
 While it can lower AI detection scores somewhat, especially in Creative mode, the results typically still fall above the 20% threshold where Turnitin displays specific AI scores.
 Turnitin's deep learning model analyzes patterns deeper than word choice, which is all Quillbot changes.

 Creative mode makes the most aggressive changes and typically produces the lowest detection scores.
 But even Creative mode doesn't reliably bring text below safe thresholds.
-In independent testing, Quillbot's best performance still left text at 38% AI detection, well above most institutional thresholds.
+In independent testing, even Quillbot's best mode still leaves text well above most institutional thresholds.
 No Quillbot mode is a reliable solution for AI detection bypass.

 Quillbot is a paraphraser that swaps synonyms and rearranges sentences at the surface level.
 AI humanizers like UndetectedGPT restructure the deeper statistical patterns that AI detectors actually measure: sentence length variation, vocabulary distribution, paragraph rhythm, and structural flow.
 This fundamental difference is why humanizers are far more effective at bypassing detection.